 Early evidence is also beginning to show that COVID-19, and the economic consequences of the pandemic, may be increasing the risk for obesity.
 Factors such as limited access to affordable, healthy food, fewer places or chances to be physically active, or uncertain access to healthy school meals, can increase a child’s risk for obesity.

-To get a better understanding of how COVID-19 might ultimately impact childhood obesity rates in the future, we spoke with Drs.
-Punam Ohri-Vachaspati of Arizona State University and Lindsey Turner of Boise State University.
+To get a better understanding of how COVID-19 might ultimately impact childhood obesity rates in the future, we spoke with Dr. Punam Ohri-Vachaspati of Arizona State University and Dr. Lindsey Turner of Boise State University.

 Prior to the pandemic, what impact does school attendance have on a child’s risk for obesity?